pfsense/docs/source/virtualization/virtualizing-pfsense-with-hyper-v.rst

 First boot and interfaces assignment
 ------------------------------------

-pfSense virtual machine should boot up quickly and welcome you with Interfaces assignments.
+The pfSense virtual machine should boot up quickly and welcome you with Interfaces assignments.
 Select **N** to not set up VLAN's now.

 |Interfaces 1|